NEED TO KNOW

 About the Biomass Fair

-Implemented by partners, the Namibia Biomass Industry Group (N-BiG), the Charcoal Association of Namibia (CAoN) formerly known as Namibia Charcoal Association (NCA), and the Namibia University of Science and Technology (NUST), the Biomass Fair is an event tailored toward the blossoming bush biomass sector in Namibia and the region at large.
+Implemented by partners, the Namibia Biomass Industry Group (N-BiG) and the Charcoal Association of Namibia (CAoN), the Standard Bank BIOMASS FAIR is an event tailored toward the blossoming bush biomass sector in Namibia and the region at large.
 By bringing together stakeholders of the growing biomass sector, the sector is strengthened, and new opportunities can be explored.
 The annual fair provides an excellent opportunity for networking and exchanging of best practices and knowledge on bush control and biomass utilisation.
-The Biomass Fair takes place over three days, including a Research Symposium, a Biomass Industry Conference, and a Biomass Expo showcasing technology and field demonstrations.
+The Standard Bank BIOMASS FAIR takes place over three days, comprising a Conference, an Expo showcasing technology and field demonstrations and a Networking event.
 Each specific event is targeted and has a specific purpose, with the overall aim of formalising and promoting the budding biomass industry in Namibia.

 N-BiG